BB-Simon/outlier-challenge-quiz/README.md

 ## The Challenge

 Using the following wireframes, build a quiz interface.
+Using your comprehension about how the application functions, construct all applicable tests.
 The questions are all in [questions.json](https://raw.githubusercontent.com/outlier-org/challenge-quiz/master/src/questions.json).

 ![Question](https://raw.githubusercontent.com/outlier-org/challenge-quiz/master/docs/wire-question.png)